yell0wsuit/ctr-pc/README.md

 ### Short-term goals

 - [ ] **Add more boxes**, up to Lantern Box pack.
-  - Latter box packs beyond Lantern will not be ported and/or considered.
+  - Later packs are **not** planned.
 - [ ] **Cross-platform support**: Switch to cross-platform building.
-  - This might be on hold because MonoGame's DesktopGL (OpenGL), a cross-platform renderer, is going to be deprecated in favor of DesktopVK (Vulkan).
+  - This might be on hold due to MonoGame DesktopGL → DesktopVK (Vulkan) transition.
-- [ ] **Video player**: Implement video to play cutscene for intro and outro.
-LibVLCSharp is a candidate.
+- [ ] **Video player**: Implement video player for intro and outro cutscenes, likely via LibVLCSharp.

 ### Long-term goals